wechirok/renice-cubed-wiki/multiplayer.md

 | **More Chat History** | Keeps a larger chat history than vanilla |
 | **Chat Heads** | Adds player heads next to chat messages |

-These mods are mainly quality-of-life changes.
+These mods are mainly QoL/cosmetic changes.
 Server-side chat rules still apply.

 ## Maps and waypoints